abe-winter/abe-winter.github.io/_posts/2019-10-12-cancel-github.md

 The technological changes involved to really enforce 'you can only use ours' amounts to rebuilding the entire internet backbone to be able to decrypt all packets. *And furthermore* you'd have to ban alternative networks and custom chips.

 That's the technology.
 On the legal side, there's no way to ban the use of encryption without unwinding every statute & case protecting individuals against state power.
+This isn't the same as DMCA takedowns, where someone wants their content down.
+You'd have to ban the building blocks.

 I get that top cops want to keep my kids safe but so did the [comics code authority](https://en.wikipedia.org/wiki/Comics_Code_Authority) and the [PMRC](https://en.wikipedia.org/wiki/Parental_Advisory).
 If you haven't seen Dee Snider [dis Tipper Gore in congress](https://youtu.be/S0Vyr1TylTE?t=1062) you haven't lived.
 "Ms Gore was looking for sadomasochism and bondage and she found it."